Axe in Target

 2. Cornhole

 Forget the bean bags—grab an axe!
 Cornhole can be both a two-player and a multiplayer game with teams.
 The goal is to be the first one to reach 21 points.
-The tricky part is that scoring works differently; only one person or group will score each round, and they will only score the difference of points from each individual throw.
+The tricky part is that scoring works differently than traditional cornhole.
+In axe throwing cornhole, only one person or group will score each round, and they will only score the difference of points from each individual throw.
 For example, if your opponent scores 4 points and you score 6, you win 2 points for that round.
 Those 2 points will then go toward that goal of 21 points.
+The first player to 21 points wins.

 3. Humans vs. Zombies

-This game is often played with teams, making it great for people with a group package.
+This game is often played with teams, making it great for people with a large group or corporate event.
+Hebet Hatchets offers a special group package for those who want to come in groups of ten or more.
+Once your teams are assembled, you will split into two groups.
 One team is human, while the others are zombies.
-Each team’s points are negative, while the humans have positive points.
+The zombie team’s points are negative, while the humans have positive points.
 Ultimately, both teams’ points are working against each other and battling to stay in either the negatives or positives.

 A team wins when they reach either 15 points (for the humans) or negative 15 points (for the zombies).
 For example, if a human player scores 10 points and a zombie player scores 4, the total score at the time is 6.
 Since the number is positive, the human team is in the lead and 9 points away from winning.